 Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

-Let us share some of the projects to date and some more about the work we do and our purpose.
+Here are some of our projects to date, the work we do and our purpose.

 How it all began...

-The idea of Carer Care Inc. was conceptualized in a small fishing village, Ductan Duitay, on the island of Negros in the Philippines.
+The idea of Carer Care Inc. was conceptualised in a small fishing village, Ductan Duitay, on the Island of Negros in the Philippines.

-Rhonda was visiting as part of a three month voluntary placement in the Philippines and was impacted by several common themes that emerged from conversations with those who live in such a remote and extreme environment.
+Our founder, Dr Rhonda Emonson, was visiting as part of a three-month voluntary placement in the Philippines and was impacted by several common themes that emerged from conversations with those who live in such a remote and extreme environment.

-People care for each other: Care was built into the social fabric of the culture: investment of time, money, food and resources was communal, rather than individualistic.
+'Care' was built into the social fabric of the culture; investment of time, money, food and resources was communal, rather than individualistic.

-As Rhonda explored these issues more deeply with community leaders, she discovered that they were at risk of exhaustion from working every hour that there was and from caring for families and communities and from their own health issues.
+As Rhonda explored these issues more deeply with community leaders, she discovered that they were at risk of exhaustion from constant work without breaks, caring for families and communities, and from their own health issues.

 Stress and responsibility sometimes lay more heavily on the shoulders of those who cared most for their community as this may deplete their own resilience.